rzeydelis/uniswap_lp/README.md

 # Uniswap Balance Checker

-Pull the Token A and Token B of your pool and check if one of them is below 10% of your total token balance.
+Pull the balance of Token A and Token B in your Uniswap V3 Liquidity Pool and check if one of them is below 10% of your total token balance.

 Currently, this code only works for the StakeWise sETH2/ETH pool.